ShyanJMC/ProyectoInvierno-OLD/README.md

 # ProyectoInvierno
-Personal project for docker's containers and an custom Arch Linux that will integrate them into an custom shell and environment.
+Personal project for docker's containers and an custom Arch Linux that will integrate them into an custom shell and environment. <br />
+None source code file from coreutils (the GNU utilities) were modified.<br />

 ## The same is composed by;
 -BlackOS Linux (code name; FrozenLinux); <br /> An custom Arch Linux for use as base for this project. <br /><br />